 By Dushyant Shekhawat Dec.
 05, 2019

-In Uttar Pradesh’s Firozabad, a rape-accused criminal fatally shot the father of his victim for not withdrawing the case.
-This shows that after rape is committed, the fallout doesn’t affect the rapist as much as it punishes the victim.
+In Uttar Pradesh’s Kanpur, the father of a teenage rape survivor died in a road accident, a day after filing a gang-rape case.
+This shows that after rape is committed, the fallout doesn’t affect the rapist as much as it punishes victims and their families.

-This year began with a lot of noise about how rapists in India should be punished.
-Many cheered the encounter of the four men who were accused for the rape and murder of a vet in Hyderabad.
+Every rape case comes with a lot of noise about how rapists in India should be punished.
+In 2019, many cheered the encounter of the four men who were accused for the rape and murder of a vet in Hyderabad.
 There’s been a call for that old favourite, hanging, as well as the more extreme option of castration.
 The uproar could fool you into thinking that rapists receive the worst punishments for their crimes.
 The truth is much more unpleasant.
-In Uttar Pradesh’s Unnao, a clearer picture emerges.
-A 23-year-old woman was set on fire by the very men who raped her, while she was on her way to a court hearing.
+In Uttar Pradesh’s Unnao, a clearer picture emerged.
+In December that year, a 23-year-old woman was set on fire by the very men who raped her, while she was on her way to a court hearing.
 She suffered 90 per cent burns and has now died.
 This shows that after the act of rape is committed, the ensuing punishment isn’t heaped upon the rapist, but continues to burden the victim.

 Women in India face difficulties in getting their local police stations to even register FIRs in cases of rape, and this has been well-documented.
 A Humans Right Watch report from 2017 finds that “women and girls who survive rape and other sexual violence often suffer humiliation at police stations and hospitals.
 Police are frequently unwilling to register their complaints.

 But getting the complaint filed is just the start of the battle.
 What follows is intense scrutiny, victim-blaming, and ruthless character assassination.
 A woman filing a rape or a sexual assault complaint might as well be painting a target on her back for all the criticism it invites from third parties with no stake in the matter.